MaginnGroup/PyLAT/README.md

 This is the github repository for the Python LAMMPS Analysis Tools.

-Some of the properties utalize fortran for speedup.
+Some of the properties utilize fortran for speedup.
 Before using this code, run the shell script compile.sh

 The following information can be accessed by running the command "python PyLAT.py -h"